ManimCommunity/manim/docs/source/guides/cameras.rst

     camera = Camera(frame_width=8, frame_height=4)
     camera.frame.move_to([2, 1, 0])

-With both dimensions explicit, choose the same logical and raster aspect ratio when undistorted output is required.
-Drawing does not resize your semantic frame.
-Scene image requests use the existing renderer dimensions, not later pixel-config edits.
+When both the width and height of the camera frame are explicitly provided, you should ensure that frame dimensions and pixel dimensions have the same aspect ratio; otherwise, the camera's output will be distorted when it is rendered.

 Inspecting the current scene
 ----------------------------